r2ba7/Hand_Usage_ML/README.md

 # Hand_Volume_Control
-Controlling the volume by using hands.
 Hand Detection using Mediapipe
+Controlling the volume by using hands, and ...
 And A big help and huge thanks to : https://www.computervision.zone/